containers/podman/docs/source/markdown/podman-network-create.1.md

 Define a gateway for the subnet.
 If you want to provide a gateway address, you must also provide a *subnet* option.

+#### **--if-not-exists**

+Do not error if a network with the given name already exists.
+Instead do nothing.

+This option is not supported on the remote client.

 #### **--internal**

 Restrict external access of this network